shaack/cookie-consent-js/README.md

     autoShowModal: true, // disable autoShowModal on the privacy policy page, to make that page readable
     lang: navigator.language, // the language, in which the modal is shown
     blockAccess: false, // set "true" to block the access to the website _before_ choosing a cookie configuration
-    position: "right", // position ("left" or "right"), if blockAccess is false
-    postSelectionCallback: undefined, // callback, after the user has made his selection
     content: { // the content in all needed languages
         de: {
             title: "Cookie-Einstellungen",